 If you believe your former employer broke the law when they discharged you, act quickly to ensure your protection.
 Immediately after your termination, it’s important to:

-Contact our department for wrongful termination lawyer in Yuma AZ or Tucson at Shultz & Rollins immediately.
+Contact our department for wrongful termination lawyer in Tucson or Tucson at Shultz & Rollins immediately.
 By retaining representation right away, you can make sure that every step you make moving forward is lawful, considered and in your best interest.

 Your attorney will likely advise you to contact your former employer to ask why you were discharged from your position.
 If this conversation is in person, take notes.
 If possible, request that the reason for your termination is put in writing.